 Change that first path to a directory where you'd like to keep your music.
 Then, for library, choose a good place to keep a database file that keeps an index of your music.
-(The config's format is YAML.
-You'll want to configure your text editor to use spaces, not real tabs, for indentation.)

 The default configuration assumes you want to start a new organized music folder (that directory above) and that you'll copy cleaned-up music into that empty folder using beets' import command (see below).
 But you can configure beets to behave many other ways: